 The geometrical properties of the projected image set, such as orientation, position and size shall also be compared against the original 4DCT.
 This can be performed by fusing the projected image sets with the original 4DCT image sets in the Structure definition module or the Image registration module and verify that they are aligned correctly.
-(117566)

 Image specific density table obtained through HU rescaling.
-When using an image set specific density table obtained through HU rescaling it is highly important that the user reviews the resulting density table properly before using it for dose the user reviews the resulting density table properly before using it for dose computation.
+When using an image set specific density table obtained through HU rescaling it is highly important that the user reviews the resulting density table properly before using it for dose computation.
 The rescaled density table will directly affect the dose computation.
-(125272)